Synthetic Soccer Turf

 Soccer is by far the most popular sport on our planet.
 In fact, it is an obsession in most countries.
 Over the decades, especially overseas, the thought of playing soccer on any other surface other than natural pitch was ridiculous.
 People would laugh at the thought.
 Artificial soccer turf first was introduced in the 1970’s and actually installed in England at the Queens Park Rangers playing facility in the early 1980’s.

 It was a polypropylene fiber with a sand infill.
-It was also very abrasive due to the unforgiving fiber and sand infill.
-After all, sand is the main ingredient in sand paper.
+It was also very abrasive due to the unforgiving fiber and all sand infill.
 The result was a debacle.

 It set back the concept of using artificial soccer turf by 20 years.
 No one in the sport want any part of it, and rightly so.